witten-wu/NLLDS-Manual/docs/workstation.md

 All of the above assumes you are using the python; if you are a MATLAB user, please read the following carefully.

-We have already pre-installed the MATLAB (R2024a) in our cluster.
-Unfortunately, we are unable to share MATLAB licences within the cluster due to MATLAB's strict licensing requirements.
+We have already pre-installed the MATLAB (R2024a) in our workstation.
+Unfortunately, we are unable to share MATLAB licences within the workstation due to MATLAB's strict licensing requirements.
 And it's also not possible to sign in with multiple user accounts on the same server instance, whether it's a real or virtual server.
-This means that only one user is allowed to use MATLAB in our cluster at any given time, and if other users need to use it they need to queue up, so I recommend that you schedule a MATLAB appointment in our DingTalk calendar just like GPU before.
+This means that only one user is allowed to use MATLAB in our workstation at any given time, and if other users need to use it they need to queue up, so I recommend that you schedule a MATLAB appointment in our DingTalk calendar just like GPU before.

-I recommend using the MATLAB resources in our cluster only when you need to use the GPU to assist in computing MATLAB program, because in this way the occupancy time of MATLAB is consistent with the occupancy time of the GPU.
+I recommend using the MATLAB resources in our workstation only when you need to use the GPU to assist in computing MATLAB program, because in this way the occupancy time of MATLAB is consistent with the occupancy time of the GPU.
 For other tasks, you can do it on your own computer with CPU.

 Nevertheless, you can still use it without restriction by installing a separate MATLAB program in your own home dir.
 This assumes that you have a MATLAB licence and you can activate it with your own licence.